Check other networks

 While it's probably been a successful short-term policy, there's no telling how it will play out further down the track.
 In the future, it may backfire as people question the merit of upgrading to 5G when their phone already says they have 5G, albeit 5GE.

-AT&T is referring to its main 5G network as 5G+ and its this network that uses mmWave (millimeter wave) technologies like Verizon and T-Mobile in central city areas for now, although it is also working on a sub-6GHz network so that it can provide wider coverage as we move into 2020-21.
+AT&T is referring to its even faster 5G network as 5G+ and its this network that uses mmWave (millimeter wave) technologies like Verizon and T-Mobile in central city areas for now, although it is also working on a sub-6GHz network so that it can provide wider coverage as we move into 2020-21.

-Again you should expect speeds around the 400Mbps plus mark although as we've seen with other networks there's often an appetite to talk about speeds which are unrealistic for customers to get consistently, at least in the short term.
+You should expect speeds around the 400Mbps plus mark although as we've seen with other networks there's often an appetite to talk about speeds which are unrealistic for customers to get consistently, at least in the short term.

 AT&T 5G deals